 See our story Hiking Johnston Canyon for details on this gorgeous trail.

-Getting to Moraine Lake (DYK Moraine Lake Road is Now Closed to Personal Vehicles?)
+Getting to Moraine Lake (Moraine Lake Road is closed to personal vehicles as of 2023!)

 As of 2023, Moraine Lake Road is closed to personal vehicles (unless you have a handicapped placard), so you can only get there by: